bentengtz/node-bluetooth-serial-port/README.md

 # Bluetooth serial port communication for Node.js

+> Edit List for use with Idearlabs Fitting Software
+> - DeviceINQ.cc line 287 change to argv[0] = resultArray;

 > Note: This fork doesn't aim for backward compatibility with the (now unmaintained) upstream project.
 There are a handful of differences, but the documentation should be up to date.
 >
 > Supported versions: Node 10 - 14 (primary focus on LTS).
 Generally we'll follow the [Node Long Term Support schedule](https://nodejs.org/en/about/releases/).